-20. The Freedom of Speech Panel shall be comprised of at least three members of senior staff including the Vice Master, who will be the Chair, and the College Secretary, plus other members of staff identified by the Vice Master, for example, a Pro Vice Master and/or an Executive Dean of the School involved if the Event is linked to a specific academic area.
-At the discretion of the Vice Master, the Freedom of Speech Panel will co-opt other members of staff and will take into account advice from third parties, which may include other HE institutions, academic staff or experts in a subject discipline if the event is discipline specific, and the police, among others.
-The Academic Registrar is Secretary of the Freedom of Speech Panel.
+- 19. The Freedom of Speech Panel shall be comprised of at least three members of senior staff including a Deputy Vice-Chancellor, who will be the chair, and the College Secretary, plus other members of staff as appropriate, for example, an Executive Dean of the Faculty involved if the event is linked to a specific academic area.
+At the discretion of the chair, the Freedom of Speech Panel will co-opt other members of staff and will consider advice from third parties, which may include other HE institutions, academic staff or experts in a subject discipline if the event is discipline specific and the police, among others. - 20.

-- Birkbeck - 21.
 Once convened, the Freedom of Speech Panel will consider all relevant information available to it at that time.
-The Panel can also ask the Event Organiser for more information if required. - 22.
-The Panel will assess the potential risks of the proposed Event infringing limits and duties imposed by law.
-The Panel may also consider the mitigations and arrangements that reasonably could be put in place to manage and reduce the risk whilst still securing Freedom of Speech. - 23.
-To enable the Event to take place, whilst ensuring compliance with the College's other legal duties and obligations, the Freedom of Speech Panel may attach conditions to the authorisation of an Event such as those set out in paragraph 16 above.
-Freedom of Speech Panels will give written reasons for their decisions and the decisions will be recorded by the Academic Registrar.
-The decisions of the Freedom of Speech Panel will be reported annually to the College Equalities Committee and the Academic Board. - 24.
-The Freedom of Speech Panel may decide that a proposed Event can go ahead, cannot go ahead, or set conditions under which it is permitted to go ahead. - 25.
-The cost of additional arrangements deemed necessary by the Freedom of Speech Panel will be discussed with the Event Organiser who may be required to make a financial guarantee in advance of the Event.
-The Event Organiser may also be required to accept a limit on the number of Events organised if the costs incurred are significant.
+The Panel can also ask the event organiser for more information if required. - 21.
+The Panel will assess the potential risks of the proposed event infringing limits and duties imposed by law.
+The panel may also consider the mitigations and arrangements that reasonably could be put in place to manage and reduce the risk whilst still securing Freedom of Speech. - 22.
+To enable the event to take place, whilst ensuring compliance with the College's other legal duties and obligations, the Freedom of Speech Panel may attach conditions to the authorisation of an event, such as those set out in paragraph 16 above.
+Freedom of Speech Panels will give written reasons for their decisions and the decisions will be recorded.
+The decisions of the Freedom of Speech Panel will be reported annually to the College Equalities Committee and the Academic Board. - 23.
+The Freedom of Speech Panel may decide that a proposed event can go ahead, cannot go ahead, or set conditions under which it is permitted to go ahead. - 24.
+The cost of additional arrangements deemed necessary by the Freedom of Speech Panel will be discussed with the event organiser, who may be required to make a financial guarantee in advance of the event.
+The event organiser may also be required to accept a limit on the number of events organised if the costs incurred are significant.

-The Event and the Responsibilities of Event Organisers
+The Event and the responsibilities of event organisers